• Home

 • inclusion timelines

-It seems so simple, but going through and making a clear schedule of upcoming meetings for the entire school year truly is worth the time and effort.
+It seems so simple, but going through and making a clear schedule of upcoming meetings as you prepare for school is worth the time and effort.

 4. Meeting with enhancement teachers

-Before the start of school, I found it incredibly helpful to sit down and talk with the enhancement teachers.
-These are the teachers who will have your students for things like: PE, music, art, library, or maybe even a foreign language.
+When preparing for the start of school, it is incredibly helpful to sit down and talk with the enhancement teachers.
+These are the teachers who will have your students for things like PE, music, art, library, or maybe even a foreign language.

-Do not assume these teachers will have the tools or knowledge on how to make their lessons meaningful or even successful for your students.
+Do not assume these teachers will have the tools or knowledge how to make their lessons meaningful or even accessible to your students.
 Especially if you teach in a classroom with students who have truly significant needs, this can be even more intimidating for these teachers.

 Share your strategies with them, but keep it SIMPLE.
 Do not overwhelm these teachers with elaborate behavior plans and modification strategies.
 If you keep it simple and in plain language, they are more likely to do their best to try your suggestions.

-5. Determine the best schedule level for each student
+5. Determining the best type of schedule for each student

-I know it is so tempting to want to just go with one schedule type for every student in your class.
-Unfortunately, it is unlikely all of your students will be ready for pictures, symbols, or words.
-You also don’t want to keep those student back from using a more mature schedule like a checklist simply because it is easier to have everyone using symbols.
+It can be so tempting to use one type of schedule for every student in your class.
+Unfortunately, it is unlikely all the students will be ready for pictures, symbols, or words.

 When we think of schedules, we typically think about: